• Self-Care

 A guide to the 7 pillars of self-care for building a sustainable wellness routine.

-It wasn’t about the sauce.
-It was about the fact that I was running on absolute, bone-dry empty.
+It’s never really about the sauce.
+It’s about running on absolute, bone-dry empty.

-That’s when I realized self-care isn’t a single bubble bath or a scented candle.
+That moment proves that real self-care isn’t a single bubble bath or a scented candle.
 It’s architecture.
-It’s about building a sturdy, reliable structure for your well-being that can weather life’s little storms (and the occasional sauce-related meltdown).
+It’s about building a sturdy, reliable structure for your well-being that can weather life’s little storms (and the occasional totally-relatable meltdown).

 Pillar 1: Physical Health